zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/transformations-using-goldengate/transformations-using-goldengate.md

 ### Objectives

 To use GoldegGate to perform transformations on the data during the replication process.
+Even though GoldenGate is primarily a real time data replication tool, it does have the ability to create data transformations.
+In this lab we will create sample transformations to showcase this feature of GoldenGate.

 KEY FEATURES